Atatürk's reforms: Fine art drive

-Among the five main fine arts — painting, sculpture, architecture, music, and poetry, with performing arts including theatre and dance, sculpture and painting — were little practiced in the Ottoman Empire, owing to the Islamic tradition of avoiding idolatry.
+The fundamental changes within the regime and the society were supplemented with a series of cultural reforms, in an attempt to embrace a national identity.
+Countering the customs practiced over the previous centuries by which the architecture was inspired by Islamic values, the emerging first national architectural movement was promoted by the Turkish government.
+Many structures over the country, especially in Ankara, Turkey's new capital under construction, were built to reflect distinct characteristics of the Turkish culture, a blend of Anatolian Seljuk and Ottoman heritage.

+With an influx of many public institutions being moved from Istanbul, to the new capital, Ankara, Mustafa Kemal Atatürk paid an attention on the course of transforming the city into a planned metropolitan area.
+In 1928, the central government established a dedicated body, the City of Ankara Directorate of Construction.
+Invited to Turkey, urban planner Hermann Jansen arranged a layout that determines the spatial development plan for Ankara.
+Henri Prost was appointed with similar plans to reconstruct Istanbul.
+However, the efforts were stranded with the struggles of World War II.

-Mustafa Kemal Atatürk in seeking to revise a number of aspects of Turkish culture used the ancient heritage and village life of the country forcing removal of all Arabic and Persian cultural influences.
+Mustafa Kemal Atatürk, in seeking to revise a number of aspects of Turkish culture, used what he saw as the ancient heritage and village life of the country, forcing the removal of perceived Arabic and Persian cultural influences.
 Metropolitan Museum of Art summarized this period as "While there was a general agreement on the rejection of the last flowering of Ottoman art, no single, all-encompassing style emerged to replace it.
 The early years of the Republic saw the rise of dozens of new schools of art and the energetic organization of many young artists."

 The State Art and Sculpture Museum was dedicated to fine arts and mainly sculpture.
 It was designed in 1927 by architect Arif Hikmet Koyunoğlu and built between 1927 and 1930 as the Türkocağı Building, upon the direction of Mustafa Kemal Atatürk.
 It is located close to the Ethnography Museum and houses a rich collection of Turkish art from the late 19th century to the present day.
 There are also galleries for guest exhibitions.

 Legal reforms

-The Ottoman Empire was a religious empire in which each religious community enjoyed a large degree of autonomy with the Millet (Ottoman Empire) structure.
+The Ottoman Empire was a religious empire in which each religious community enjoyed a large degree of autonomy with the Millet structure.
 Each millet had an internal system of governance based upon its religious law, such as Sharia, Catholic Canon law, or Jewish Halakha.
-The Ottoman Empire tried to modernize the code with the reforms of 1839 Gülhane Hatt-i Sharif which tried to end the confusion in the judicial sphere by extending the legal equality to all citizens.
+The Ottoman Empire tried to modernize the code with the reforms of 1839 Gülhane Hatt-i Sharif which tried to end confusion in the judicial sphere by extending the legal equality to all citizens.

 The leading legal reforms instituted included a secular constitution (laïcité) with the complete separation of government and religious affairs, the replacement of Islamic courts and Islamic canon law with a secular civil code based on the Swiss Civil Code, and a penal code based on that of Italy (1924–37).